danielloader/markdown-toolkit/README.md

 _A python library for creating and manipulating markdown with an object oriented interface._

-This library has two primary aims:
+This library is split into two aims:

 * Generation of markdown with python to create documents or fragments of documents.
-* Injection of text; static or generated, into existing documents.
+* Injection of static text, file contents, or dynamically generated markdown into existing documents.

 Documentation can be found at the [project documentation](https://danielloader.github.io/markdown-toolkit) site.

+### License

+This project is licenced under the terms of the MIT license.